 Aluminum framing, glass, hardware, sealants, shop drawings and engineering, NOA submittal, field installation, and project management.
 Standard exclusions: permit fees, rough opening prep, perimeter caulk by GC, and lifts/scaffolding.

 GC compares price, scope inclusions/exclusions, qualifications, references, and bonding.
-Bids more than 20% below or above the average get scrutinized.
 The cheapest bid usually has missing scope.

 Standard FL commercial glazing bids are valid 30 days.
 Some longer projects accept 60-day validity, but most glaziers price-protect for 30 days to manage material cost exposure.